manmohanp/manmohanp.github.io/_posts/2018-11-26-Kubernets-with-docker-for-desktop-on-Mac.md

 ---

-If you are looking to get your dev setup to use Dockers and run on Kubernetes then Docker have a much simpler option and in fact ready to use Kubernetes option if you are on **Mac 18.06.0-ce-mac70 CE and higher**.
-Simply enable Kubernetes from the Docker desktop menu.
+If you are looking to get your dev setup to use Dockers and run on Kubernetes then Docker have a much simpler option and in fact ready to use Kubernetes if you are on **Mac 18.06.0-ce-mac70 CE and higher** by using [Desktop Docker or Docker for Desktop](https://www.docker.com/products/docker-desktop).Simply enable Kubernetes from the Docker desktop menu.

 And if you want Kubernetes to be your default stack for deployment then you can enable it as below;

 ![Enable Kubernets](https://manmohanp.github.io/assets/img/docker-for-desktop-enable-kube.png)

-Assuming you have Kubectl installed separately, then you will be able to confirm that the Kubernetes cluster is setup by running the following;
+Assuming you have [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed separately, then you will be able to confirm that the Kubernetes cluster is setup by running the following;

 ```bash
 $ kubectl config current-context